boustrophedon/taskerizer/notes.md

 foo(input) and test_foo_bad_input()

 but now I also have bar(input) {... foo(input)? ...} and I want to make sure that bar(bad_input) is returning an error. which is just duplicating the code in test_foo_bad_input()

+---

+solution for "when to update current task": just do it every time. after running TKZCmd::dispatch, if no error occurred, run an "update current" function that checks if there is no current task and chooses a new one.

+to test, do things as above:

+add -> check current
+add+ -> check current is the first one added

+add complete add -> check current add complete -> check no error on complete, check no current add complete add+ -> check current is the one added directly after complete

+similar for skip,
+add skip -> check current is same as before skip add add skip -> TODO should skip refuse to use the same one twice? nah skip -> check no err, check no current